Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

 to work with your SD Card on your system using the Linux commands directly.

-If you wish to use the Makefile and the `make burn` recipe, you will need to alter the `burn` recipe to include the correct hostname and disk device name for your system.
+If you wish to use the Makefile and the `make burn` recipe, you will need to alter the `burn` recipe to include the correct host name and disk device name for your system.

 ### Using native Linux commands to copy the drive.img to your SD Card